 Thus, individuals desiring to claim uniform allowance exemption should consider filing their taxes under the old regime.

-In a nutshell, uniform allowance exemption only applies to government employees who are required to maintain a specific dress code while performing their official duties.
+In a nutshell, uniform allowance exemption applies to all employees who are required to maintain a specific dress code while performing their official duties.
 They can claim a deduction on the total amount received or spent in this regard.
 However, they need to file their returns under the old regime to claim this benefit.